fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-fall-2024/syllabus.md

     Costello, Shane, email:shanecost2002@gmail.com

 ## Announcement
-Hey guys, the class codes are now available at the following links: [sizeofp.c](./programs/sizeofp.c) and [fpinout.c](./programs/fpinout.c).
-Kindly ensure that your Classwork 12  is submitted by 6 AM tomorrow, October 1st.
+Hey guys, the class codes are now available at the following links: [nofile.c](./programs/nofile.c) and [nopointer.c](./programs/nopointer.c) and [noarray](./programs/noarray.c) and [separatenum](separatenum.c).
+Kindly ensure that your Classwork 13  is submitted by 6 AM tomorrow, October 3rd.

 ## Course schedule